ceri-num/uv-larm/tuto-level-up/package.md

     main()
 ```

+**ATTENTION**, The `#!/usr/bin/python3` in the first line is mandatory.
+It indicate the interpreter processing the script.
+In fact, you have a executable program named `python3` in the location `/usr/bin`.

 ## Run your node:

 Build your packages, from your workspace directory, and update your shell environment with `source`.